Florence S. Farley: Political career

 Farley first began her career in 1973 when she became the first woman to be elected into the Petersburg City Council, where she also became a member of Virginia's first major black city council.
 She then won re-election in 1978 and 1982.
 In 1984, she was elected as mayor of Petersburg after the resignation of Wilson Cheely.
 She became the first female and African-American mayor.

 From 2003 to 2006, Farley became very active within the Petersburg school board, serving as the vice chair.
 In 2010, she was recognized by The Library of Virginia as an “African American Trailblazer in Virginia History.”

-Death
+Personal life

 Farley passed away on August 28, 2022, at age 94.